Zenny00/AssemblyProjects/README.md

 ## Assembling and Linking

 To assemble assembly code I am using the nasm assembler.
-This can be installed on Debain distributions as follows: sudo apt install nasm
+This can be installed on Debian distributions as follows: sudo apt install nasm

 These are the commands I am running to assemble and link my assembly code: